Eliza Joy posed in a field with a wooded background.

 Promoting the mental health of a diverse society

-The faculty of Counseling and Counseling Psychology focuses on the education of counselors and psychologists to become culturally competent to work with a diverse clientele in a variety of mental health settings.
-We highlight the use of research to inform our knowledge base and our training to prevent or treat psychological problems and to promote the health of individuals, families, groups, and organizations in a multicultural and diverse society.
+Faculty in the counseling and counseling psychology program focus on the education of counselors and psychologists to become culturally competent to work with a diverse clientele in a variety of mental health settings.
+The program emphasizes the use of research to enrich the curriculum and student training with the goal of promoting the health of individuals, families, groups, and organizations in a multicultural and diverse society.

 Group image of the School of Counseling and Counseling Psychology